Symmetry as a shadow of topological order and a derivation of topological holographic principle: 2 d d symmetry and its dual

 The full operator algebra of $\Z_2^{(1)}$ symmetry is defined via the following operators relations

 We see that the two operator algebras are isomorphic.
 Thus the $\Z_2$ and $\Z_2^{(1)}$ symmetries have the same \catsymm, which implies that they are equivalent.

-In fact, the \catsymm\ from the full operator algebra corresponds to a non-generate braided fusion 2-category $2\eGau_{\Z_2}$ (which describes the excitations in a 2d $\Z_2$-gauge theory).
+In fact, the \catsymm\ from the full algebra of extended t-patch operators corresponds to a non-degenerate braided fusion 2-category $2\eGau_{\Z_2}$ (which describes the excitations in a 2d $\Z_2$-gauge theory).
 The boundary of the disk operators are labeled by the group elements of $\Z_2$, and correspond to the object in the braided fusion 2-category $2\eGau_{\Z_2}$.
 The ends of the string operators are labeled by the group representations, and correspond to the 1-morphisms in $2\eGau_{\Z_2}$.
 The local symmetric operators (\ie the small string and small disk operators) correspond to the 2-morphisms in $2\eGau_{\Z_2}$.
 The string-like elementary excitations (the objects) and the point-like elementary excitations (the 1-morphisms) can fully detect each others, due to their non-trivial mutual statistics, as implied by the operator relation

-Thus the braided fusion 2-category for the full operator algebra is non-degenerate.
-The ``full'' in operator algebra implies ``non-degeneracy'' in braided fusion category.
+Thus the braided fusion 2-category for the full algebra of extended t-patch operators is non-degenerate. \footnote{The adjective ``full'' here refers to the ``non-degeneracy'' of the associated braided fusion category.}